-Exposure to currency exchange rates mainly arises from the group's borrowings denominated in Libyan dinars.
+Exposure to currency exchange rates mainly arises from certain transactions and payments denominated in Libyan dinars.
 Cash inflows and cash outflows in foreign currency are matched at subsidiary level, hence, the group is only exposed to foreign currency risk as shown below.